630.474.6700

 Custody Evaluations

-Custody Evaluations in Illinois with the Help of an Oak Brook Custody Attorney
+Custody Evaluations in Illinois With the Help of an Oak Brook Custody Attorney

 When you and your spouse (or child’s other parent) are unable to reach a decision about the custody of your child, the family law judge may order a custody evaluation.
 A custody evaluation is a process during which a trained professional (typically a psychologist or psychiatrist) will make a recommendation to the family law judge regarding the allocation of significant decision-making authority and parenting time (visitation) after meeting with the parents and the child and evaluating any other available and relevant information.

-A Custody Evaluator is a Neutral Professional
+A Custody Evaluator Is a Neutral Professional

 The custody evaluator is a professional trained in the field of psychology or psychiatry who has experience with child custody.
-The evaluator may be chosen by the parties or the judge depending on the circumstances.
+The evaluator may be chosen by the parties or the judge, depending on the circumstances.
 The evaluator is a neutral party and may not have had a past or current treatment relationship with any of the parties.
 The parents are typically ordered to pay for the cost of the evaluation, which can be up to several thousand dollars.

 There is no confidentiality or privilege.
 The custody evaluator is not required to keep your conversations confidential.
 Anything you share or disclose to the evaluator may be shared with the family law judge in your case.